soulflyman/Optodice/README.md

 - [ ] Option to autorole critical success/fails events
 - [ ] Option to autorole battle damage
 - [ ] Cumulative Group Checks Using Multiple Skills
-- [ ] Save character state when switching characters or restarting the application
+- [x] Save character state when switching characters or restarting the application
 - [x] Role checks on spells
-- [ ] support all kind of magic (at the moment not all types of magic are supported)
+- [ ] Support all kind of magic (at the moment not all types of magic are supported)
-- [ ] do a search over all rolleable checks
+- [ ] Do a search over all rolleable checks

 ---
 ## Screenshots